 That being said though, perceptions veer noticeably on the apprehensive side of the scale.
 Concerns surrounding peeling and redness have been particularly hard to shake, but if applied correctly and products chosen cautiously, is there any reason to continue to be scared of them?

 From suitable skin types to potential side-effects, how to use them to when, here’s what you need to know.

 How do they work?

 In a nutshell, they essentially help to reset skin and encourage it to behave like its younger self.
 How exactly?
 By working on its foundations.
-"Retinoids affect almost every aspect of how skin functions," explains Dr Bunting.
+"Retinoids affect almost every aspect of how skin functions," explains cosmetic dermatologist and GTG Expert Dr Sam Bunting.
 "They increase cell turnover in the epidermis and stimulate production of skin 'building blocks' collagen and hyaluronic acid in the dermis."
-Plus, they can also prove valuable in tackling pigmentation too.
+Plus, they can also prove valuable in preventing pigmentation too.
 "Retinoids function as antioxidants and reduce the amount of melanin the skin produces," says Dr Bunting.
 The result?
 A more even skin tone.

 When should you use them and why?

 "Our fibroblasts start to slow down in our late 20s, so it's a good idea to add in a retinoid and sunscreen as a first anti-ageing manoeuvre while skin is still basically in great shape," recommends Dr Bunting.
 "And if you're blemish-prone, this is an even more compelling strategy."